Important Character Traits in the Workplace

 Creativity

 A creative employee can create something by using their imagination.
 Creativity isn’t limited to artistic endeavors.
 To create better ways to execute responsibilities, solve a challenging problem, or present information in a clear, engaging way, creativity is required.
-Although creativity may not be appreciated by different generations, communicating the message, and its benefits and making others understand the importance of why creativity was implemented in a unique manner can make other generations understand its importance.
+Although creativity may not be appreciated by different generations, communicating the message and its benefits, and making others understand the importance of why creativity was implemented uniquely can make other generations understand its importance.

 Integrity